Horizontal-org/Tella-website/docs/For organizations/tella-web.md

 The full list of users who can submit reports to the project includes the users listed on this section plus all the server administrators
 :::

-### Get people in the ground ready to start submitting reports
+### Get people on the ground ready to start submitting reports

 The steps outlined below apply to both the Android and iOS versions of the Tella app.
 The reporting feature has been introduced in the following versions: